Statue of George Washington (Seattle): Construction and dedication

-Calls for removal
+Located a short distance west of Red Square, the statue faces west, toward The Brothers of the Olympic Mountains.

+21st century

-A number of student led organizations at the University of Washington have called for the statue's removal.
-Most notably, the Black Student Union and the Black Lives Matter coalition (UW BLM) have publicly spoken out against the statue.
-UW BLM staged a month-long protest of the statue in August 2020, spray-painting the statue every day to induce a response from the administration.
-As of October 16, 2020 there has been no response from university officials regarding the removal of the statue.
+During the George Floyd protests, A number of student led organizations at the University of Washington called for the statue's removal due to George Washington’s ownership of slaves.
+Most notably, the Black Student Union and the Black Lives Matter coalition (UW BLM) publicly spoke out against the statue.
+UW BLM staged a month-long protest of the statue in August 2020, vandalizing the statue every day, by spray-painting it, to induce a response from the administration.